Compuware-ISPW/ispw-sync/README.md

-# ISPW Sync docker action
+# ISPW Sync GitHub docker action

-This action will load changed components to ISPW server
+This action will load changed components into ISPW server

 ## Inputs